-Oklahoma no later than 7:00 p.m. on election day shall be counted; provided that personal delivery of an absentee ballot shall be accepted from the Wednesday prior to election day until election day only if the voter or a person designated by the voter delivers the ballot to the Election Services Office between the hours of 7:00 a.m. and 7:00 p.m. during those four days.
+A voter shall mark his ballot in permanent black or blue ball point ink; seal the ballot in the secrecy envelope; fill it out completely and sign the affidavit or statement in the presence of a notary public; the envelope must be notarized and the notary seal affixed for the ballot to be counted; and return the documents in the return envelope via the United States mail in the postage paid return envelope to the Election Commission.
+Only those absentee ballots which are mailed to the Election Commission and which reach the Election Commission post office box in Tahlequah, Oklahoma, no later than 7:00 p.m. on election day shall be counted; provided that personal delivery of an absentee ballot shall be accepted from the Wednesday prior to election day until election day only if the voter or a person designated by the voter delivers the ballot to the Election Services Office between the hours of 7:00 a.m. and 7:00 p.m. during those four days.
 Voting in person at a precinct by a voter who has requested an absentee ballot shall be permitted, however, that voter must cast a challenged ballot to allow the Commission to determine whether an absentee ballot was cast.
-In the event that an absentee ballot was returned by the voter, the challenged ballot will not be counted. and received an absentee ballot shall not be permitted; but a voter who claims that he or she never received an absentee ballot may ease a challenged ballot as set forth in Section 64 of this Title.
+In the event that a valid absentee ballot was not returned by a voter the challenged ballot will be counted.